 Excerpts from William Shakespeare’s “A Midsummer’s Night Dream,” 1595-96

-Shakespeare’s A Midsummer’s Night Dream is likely the most influential fairy tale of all time, albeit geared towards adults.
+https://youtu.be/rPD2vdtzZ3Y Shakespeare’s A Midsummer’s Night Dream is likely the most influential fairy tale of all time, albeit geared towards adults.
 It also gave us three of the most famous of all … Oberon, Titania and of course, Puck.
-Oberon has an odd provenance, starting with ties to the Merovingian dynasty, who are rumored by some to be […]
+Oberon has an odd provenance, starting with ties to the Merovingian dynasty, who are rumored by some to […]

 Eating Poe: Poe in Baltimore, his last act on the mortal stage, living and dying in the shadow of the sea